OGGM/oggm/docs/flowlines.rst

 - Pros:

   - Closer to the "true" length of the glacier.
   - Grid points along the centerlines preserve their geometrical information, i.e. one can compute the exact location of ice thickness change.
   - It is possibile to have different model parameters for each flowline (e.g. different mass-balance models), although this is comming with its own challenges.
   - Arguably: better suitability for mass-balance parameterizations taking glacier geometry and exposition into account.
   - Arguably: better representation of the main glacier flow?

 - Cons:

   - Complex and error prone: considerably more code than the elevation band flowlines.
   - Less robust: more glaciers are failing in the preprocessing than with the simpler method.
     When glaciers are badly outlined (or worse, when ice caps are not properly divided), or with bad DEMs, the geometrical flowline can "look" very ugly.
   - Computationally expensive (more grid points on average, more prone to numerical instabilities).
   - Complex handling of mass-balance parameters for tributaries at the inversion (leading to multiple temperature sensitivity parameters for large glaciers).
+  - Related: **all "new generation" maas-balance models in OGGM currently handle only a single flowline because of this complexity.**

 .. admonition:: **Summary**

    **When to use:** when geometry matters, and when length is a important variable.
    For mountain glaciers (e.g. Alps, Himalayas).
+With the old mass-balance model.

    **When not to use:** for ice caps, badly outlined glaciers, very large and flat glaciers, for global applications where geometrical details matters less.
+   With the more fancy mass-balance models.

 Elevation-band flowlines
 ~~~~~~~~~~~~~~~~~~~~~~~~

 - Pros:

   - Robust approach: much less sensitive to DEM and outline errors.
 This is
     probably its best attribute, and makes it very interesting for large-scale
     applications.
   - Computationally cheap and simple: less error prone.
+  - Simpler mass-balance, because no complexity with the tributaries.
   - Arguably: better representation of the main glacier flow?

 - Cons:

   - Geometry is lost, glaciers cannot be plotted on a map anymore.
   - Glacier length is not the "true" length.
   - Somewhat arbitrary: it's not clear why averaging the slopes with subjectively
     chosen quantiles is a good idea.
   - Only one flowline.

 .. admonition:: **Summary**

    **When to use:** when "true" geometry does not matter.
 When doing simulations
    at large scales, and when robustness to bad / uncertain boundary conditions
    is important.
+With the new generation mass-balance models.

    **When not to use:** when glacier geometry or (absolute) length matters.